Who were the Magi?

-Many of us grew up with nativity stories that included camels bearing magi to greet the newborn king in the manger.
+Many grew up with nativity stories that featured camels bearing magi to greet the newborn king in the manger.

 That’s true–sort of.
 Let’s look at the passage and rethink the story from a different angle.